aboutcode-org/scancode-toolkit/docs/source/how-to-guides/add_new_license_detection_rule.rst

 this base name.
 Do not use spaces or special characters in that name.

-Then create the rule file in the `src/licensedcode/data/rules/` directory using this name, for example a rule with `license_expression` as `mit AND apache-2.0` might have a filename: `mit_and_apache-2.0_10.RULE`.
+Then create the rule file in the `src/licensedcode/data/rules/` directory using this name; for example a rule with `license_expression` as `mit AND apache-2.0` might have a filename: `mit_and_apache-2.0_10.RULE`.

-Save your rule text in this file, if there are specific words like company names, projects or other, it is better to have rules with and without these so we have better detection.
+Save your rule text in this file; if there are specific words like company names, projects or other, it is better to have rules with and without these so we have better detection.